Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Yes you are.
 And..."
 Campbell tapped on his phone, "...time.
 Good job, Thompson!"

-The titan came thumping up to a halt next to them both, and, well…*fuck.*
+The titan came thumping up to a halt next to them both, and, well...*fuck.*

 The kid was *motherfuckin’* **huge.**